molatho/VolatileVault/README.md

 > Q: Why do I need to enter the TOTP every time I open/refresh the page?
 Can't use our session after authenticating?

 A: This application is not meant to be used over long time periods but only for exfiltrating data in select instances.
 Furthermore, by avoiding saving cookies or using localStorage, its footprint on the target system is reduced even further.

-> Q: Why doesn't the server save the encrypted blobs on some cloud storage?

-A: This feature is part of the roadmap and (once implemented) will be disabled by default as part of an effort to minimize distribution of the exfiltrated data.

 # Usage / Installation